ae5au/ESP32-S2-AdafruitIO/README.md

 Usage:
 1. Copy the necessary libraries to the 'lib' folder on CircuitPython board.
 2. Create secrets.py file with your network and Adafruit IO credentials.
 Use secrets-example.py as a template.
 Place it on your CircuitPython board.
+3. Add new feed on your Adafruit IO account and update secrets.py with key in "aio_feed".
-3. Copy code.py to CircuitPython board.
+4. Copy code.py to CircuitPython board.

 Suggestions for improvement are appreciated!